SB-1455

 Enforcement Authority

 Attorney general enforcement.
-The Missouri Attorney General may bring a civil action in circuit court to enjoin violations, enforce compliance, or obtain civil penalties, restitution, or other appropriate relief for violations of subsections 5 or 6.
+The attorney general may bring a civil action to enjoin violations, enforce compliance, or obtain civil penalties, restitution, or other appropriate relief for violations of subsections 5 or 6.
 The attorney general may also bring parens patriae actions on behalf of state residents for injunctive relief.
-The attorney general has investigative authority including subpoena power, oath administration, and compelled production of documents or testimony.
-Violations of subsections 3 and 4 (prohibited chatbot conduct) carry direct statutory fines.
+The attorney general has subpoena power and may compel production of documents or testimony.
+The attorney general may promulgate rules and regulations for administration of the section.
+Violations of subsections 3 and 4 (prohibited conduct) carry direct statutory fines without a specified enforcement mechanism beyond the penalty itself.
 No private right of action is created.

 Penalties